-I’ve picked this one in the book store because it has cool opening line (I had a body in the trunk of my car).
-I think it’s at least fourth novel in the series and it has really original premise.
-Our hitman Quarry has in possession some kind of register of his fellow trade colleagues obtained from his former (before he killed him) employer guy named Broker.
-So he uses these files in a very clever way – he randomly picks up some assassin and follows her/him (maintaining surveillance) in order to find out who the next target is.
-Quarry then contacts the target offering discreetly elimination of the original killer and eventual bonus if he finds out who has ordered the hit (and yes of course, killing the bastard too).
+I’m not big fan of Max Allan Collins but I admit he’s a good writer and his stuff is easy to follow and entertaining enough to pick up every once in a while.
+And as prolific as he is, maybe I just missed his better stuff somehow.
+Anyway, I wasn’t in the mood for experimenting with some new authors and decided to finally check out one of his Quarry books.
+I picked this one up in the bookstore because it has a cool opening line (I had a body in the trunk of my car).
+I think it’s at least the fourth novel in the series, and it has a really original premise.
+Our hitman Quarry has in possession some kind of register of his fellow trade colleagues obtained from his former (before he killed him) employer, a guy named Broker.
+So he uses these files in a very clever way – he randomly picks an assassin and follows them (maintaining surveillance) to find out who the next target is.
+Quarry then contacts the target, offering discreet elimination of the original killer and an eventual bonus if he finds out who has ordered the hit (and yes, of course, killing the bastard too).

 Culprit: “What makes you think that I took out the contract?”